 However, if you can’t handle regular strength coffee, there is good news.
 There are many companies such as Intelligentsia that use a water process to extract the caffeine from the coffee without having to use harmful chemicals.
 Cheers!

 Using organic resources actually helps farmer to conserve soil moisture and water resources; two major problems with conventional farming techniques.
 Also, organic coffee helps to create an agriculture that is biologically diverse.

 There ya have it!
 We hope that simplified a few things…

 Due to the health and environmental risks associated with Non-Organic coffee, when given the choice, choose organic.
 Along with that, make sure to look for “Water Processed Decaf” when choosing a coffee without the caffeine.

-For Further Reference, Check Out Some of These Sustainable Coffee Companies That Have Certified Organic Coffee:
+For Further Reference, Check Out Our Sustainable Coffee Company: